George Jennings (rugby league)

-George Jennings (born 9 June 1993) is a Tonga international rugby league footballer who plays as a er for the Melbourne Storm in the NRL.
+George Jennings (born 9 June 1993) is a Tonga international rugby league footballer who plays as a er and centre for Western Suburbs Devils - Harrigan Premiership.

-He previously played for the Penrith Panthers, Parramatta Eels and the New Zealand Warriors in the National Rugby League.
+He previously played for the Penrith Panthers, Parramatta Eels, New Zealand Warriors and the Melbourne Storm in the NRL.

 Background

 Jennings was born in Blacktown, New South Wales, Australia to Tongan-born parents.
 He is also of Fijian and English descent.
 He is the younger brother of former Eels teammate Michael Jennings and older brother of Penrith Panthers player Robert Jennings, and nephew of 1960s All Black Arthur Jennings.

 Jennings attended Patrician Brothers' College, Blacktown and represented the 2011 Australian Schoolboys.

 He played his junior rugby league for the Western City Tigers prior to being signed by the Penrith Panthers.

 Playing career

-2011 - 2014: Early Career
+2011–2014: early career

 In October 2011, Jennings played for the Australian Schoolboys.

 In 2012 and 2013, Jennings played for the Penrith Panthers' NYC team.
 On 20 April 2013, Jennings played for the New South Wales Under-20s team against the Queensland Under-20s team.
 On 6 October 2013, Jennings played in Penrith's 42–30 win over the New Zealand Warriors in the 2013 NYC Grand Final.

 In 2014, Jennings moved to Penrith's New South Wales Cup team.
 In February 2014, Jennings played in Penrith's inaugural NRL Auckland Nines squad.
 He suffered a season ending elbow injury in the tournament.

 On 30 April 2014, Jennings re-signed with the Penrith outfit on a two-year contract.